si-kotic/Get-SnapshotReport/README.md

 `ConvertTo-SecureString -String "ENCRYPTED STRING"`

 **PrtgUri**
-This parameter has a default value of the URI of a sensor in PRTG which is configured to consume these messages and does not need to be provided.
+This parameter allows you to specify the base URI of a PRTG system.
+Currently it has a default value of the base URI for PRTG at Bridge Partners.

+**PrtgSensorGUID**
+This parameter allows you to provide the GUID of the sensor to which you wish to send the data.
+You can find this by editing the sensor settings within PRTG.

 You can specify this parameter in order to override the default value.

+**WarningThreshold**
+This parameter allows you to specify the age of a snapshot, in days, which is considered 'too old'.
+If a snapshot exceeds this age then it is flagged as a warning within PRTG.
+Currently it defaults to 10 days but you can specify this parameter to overwrite the value.

 ## Usage

-Get-SnapshotReport -ESXiServer servername.domain.com -ESXiUsername "domain\username" -ESXiSecurePassword (ConvertTo-SecureString -String "ENCRYPTED STRING")
+`Get-SnapshotReport -ESXiServer servername.domain.com -ESXiUsername "domain\username" -ESXiSecurePassword (ConvertTo-SecureString -String "ENCRYPTED STRING")`